PrakharDoneria/distance-formula/README.md

 # distance-formula
-This program will calculate the distance between two points but their is a problem in this software this does not calculate the under root if you know how to fix it kindly mail me it would be a big help
+This program will calculate the distance between two points Enter the values of x1, x2, y1 and y2 and click enter it would give you the result this is supported for PC and Mobile Compiler